SchoolHTMLDeveloper/Chat/README.md

 - updates every friday

 # note
+-there is a chat filter you dirty people XD

 - we have nothing to do with brand or product that has any similarities to this platform.